 The manager has the ability to use the following liquidity instruments in cases of exceptional subscriptions or redemptions within a fund.
 An exceptional subscription or redemption is one that is expected to have a market impact.
-The goal of these tools is to act in the best interest of the participants in the Fund when executing such exceptional transactions.
+The ultimate goal of these tools is to act in the best interest of the shareholders in the Sub-fund when executing such exceptional transactions.

-- Subscription and redemption fee: This fee serves to protect existing participants of the Fund by compensating for the purchase or sale costs (transaction costs) of the underlying 'physical' investments. - Short term loans: To allow the Fund to temporarily borrow (by utilizing the overdraft facility provided by the Fund's custodian) in order to meet obligations.
-For UCITS funds, this is capped at a maximum of 10%. - Suspension of NAV calculation and/or order processing: This prevents investors in the Fund from withdrawing their assets.
+- Subscription and redemption fee: This fee serves to protect existing shareholders of the Sub-fund by compensating for the purchase or sale costs (transaction costs) of the underlying 'physical' investments. - Short term loans: To allow the Sub-fund to temporarily borrow (by utilizing the overdraft facility provided by the Sub-fund's custodian) in order to meet obligations.
+For UCITS funds, this is capped at a maximum of 10%. - Suspension of NAV calculation and/or order processing: This prevents investors in the Sub-funds of the Fund from withdrawing their assets.